Natural breast enhancement: Do supplements work?

 Medically reviewed by Drugs.com.
 Last updated on Dec 7, 2022.

-Natural breast enhancement supplements aren't likely to work and might have significant side effects.
+Breast enhancement supplements aren't likely to work and might have side effects.

-Serious drug interactions are possible with any of these herbs, especially if you take a blood-thinning medication such as warfarin (Coumadin, Jantoven).
+Serious drug interactions are possible with many supplements, especially if you take a blood-thinning medication such as warfarin (Coumadin, Jantoven).

-Breast enlargement might be a side effect of certain prescription drugs — such as hormone therapy (estrogen), birth control pills and certain antidepressants known as selective serotonin reuptake inhibitors (SSRIs), including paroxetine (Paxil) and fluoxetine (Prozac, Sarafem).
-However, these medications are not approved for breast enhancement.
+Breast enlargement might be a side effect of certain prescription drugs — such as hormone therapy (estrogen), birth control pills and certain antidepressants known as selective serotonin reuptake inhibitors.
+However, the components of these medications aren't found in over-the-counter breast enhancement supplements.

-Maintaining an erect posture and doing exercises to develop your chest muscles are safe and healthy ways to enhance breast appearance.
-If you're interested in breast enhancement, consult your doctor about more-effective options — such as breast implants.
+If you're interested in breast enhancement, talk to your doctor about more-effective options — such as breast implants.